envisionme/autofill/README.txt

 Sponsors:
 This module was sponsored by NoJoShmo.com and is maintained by Rui Ferreira.
-This module is based on the work done by mmangino jQuery-AutoFill
+This module is based on the work done by Joemsak jQuery-AutoFill